Systematic Identification of High-Risk CVD Patients

 It is estimated that ideal control of diagnosed hypertensives – those patients with high blood pressure – could save 470 heart attacks and 700 strokes over three years in Greater Manchester, a financial saving of over £13.2 million.
 The project aims to reduce deaths from CVD by at least 600 by 2021 and identify those at highest risk of CVD to enable treatment, lifestyle interventions and self- management opportunities.

-Health Innovation Manchester have also provided practices in Greater Manchester with access to the AliveCor Kardia hand-held Atrial Fibrillation (AF) detection device to improve care for people with AF and reduce AF-related strokes.
+As part of Greater Manchester Healthy Hearts, Health Innovation Manchester have also provided practices in Greater Manchester with access to the AliveCor Kardia hand-held Atrial Fibrillation (AF) detection device to improve care for people with AF and reduce AF-related strokes.
 The mobile ECG devices help with the detection of people with AF in clinical and/or community settings.
+This is also part of out work with the AHSN Network.
 Find out more here

 Ingrid Brindle, from Hyde, is very keen to raise awareness of Atrial Fibrillation after her own experiences living with the condition